 Make this staple to keep on hand in your kitchen for homemade Asian recipes, especially if you enjoy adding it to your favorite dishes in the restaurant!
 It’s healthy, super cheap to make yourself and PACKED with flavor.
 This is a great condiment to have on hand!

 Dan and I found ourselves sitting across the table from one another a few nights ago at one of our favorite restaurants.
 Alone.
 Without children.
 It was surreal and delightful.
 We have not been on an official date in months.
-As we took turns reaching for the chili paste that sat upon our table, we began to wonder out loud about why we had never made chili paste of our own.
+As we took turns reaching for the chili paste that sat atop our table, we began to wonder out loud about why we had never made chili paste of our own.
 At restaurants, we devour it like the apocalypse is tomorrow, so imagine what it must be like to have it in our very own kitchen!

-If you are a spice freak like I am, then you will not be dissapointed in this chili paste.
+If you are a spice freak like I am, then you will not be disappointed in this chili paste.
 Go to your local grocery store and go crazy picking out the prettiest hot peppers you can find.
 The peppers I have in my ingredient list are merely suggestions.
 Cater them to your spicy desires!

 2 Serrano chili peppers

 The above peppers are typically easy to find in most larger grocery stores, but if you encounter difficulty find them, replace with other peppers or check out an Asian foods store!

 Remove the stems (keep the seeds!) and cut the peppers into chunks.
 Add the following to the bowl of a food processor:

 Juice from 1 lime